acdmammoths/acdmammoths.github.io/index.md

 (Most recent first, then alphabetical by last name)

-* Konrad Kuklinsky'21 (Spring'19--Fall'20), worked on VC-dimension for
+* Conrad Kuklinsky'21 (Spring'19--Fall'20), worked on VC-dimension for
     intersections of range spaces.

 * Kathleen Isenegger'20 (Fall'19--Spring'20), honors thesis on *"Approximate